Cap-go/docs/plugin/auto-update.md

 * When User open app, it calls the server to check for update, if found it download in the background.
 * When the user leaves the app, the new version is set as active
-* When the user open again, he sees the new app
+* When the user opens again, he sees the new app
   * If `notifyAppReady()` is called, when the user leaves, the past version is deleted.
   * If not called, when the user leaves, the version is reset to past one and marked as invalid.
 * User Continue normal flow until the next update process.